 Learner Support Services

 Moorhead Area Public Schools offers a variety of programs and educational services to meet a variety of student needs.
-Learner Support Services encompass special education, accelerated education (STEP), and English learners (EL) services.
+Learner Support Services encompass special education, accelerated education, and English learners (EL) services.

 Special education services are provided for the disability areas of speech and language, learning disabilities, emotional/behavior disorders, hearing, vision, mental, physical, and health impairments and others.
 Our schools have staff licensed to work with children in these areas as well as a school psychologist, social worker, occupational and physical therapists, and an adaptive physical education teacher.
 A team made up of staff and a student's parents/guardians determine the need for the program of special services.
 Students receive a comprehensive assessment, or evaluation, of their strengths and weaknesses before services begin.

 Many writing, research and project assignments in the classroom offer students open-ended opportunities for advanced instruction and performance.
 Based on test scores and teacher recommendation, students are selected for accelerated classes or gifted and talented programs.

-STEP refers to an array of programs and activities for students needing enrichment outside of that provided in the classroom.
+Gifted and talented programs and activities are offered for students needing enrichment outside of that provided in the classroom.
 Opportunities such as the Spelling Bee and math competitions may be available to students who score well on a preliminary test.
 Activities such as Knowledge Bowl and Destination Imagination can provide challenges for students outside of the school curriculum.

 AVID (Advancement Via Individual Determination)